jhudson8/restful-redux/examples/02-github-project-search/README.md

 * It shows how multiple models/collections can be defined with a `modelProvider`
 * Graceful handling if a model/collection has no id (default search page with no term entered)

-Everything in this folder is boilerplate to get the app running.
+There are only meta files here.
 See [./lib/search-page](./lib/search-page) for meaningful example.

 ## Installation